ANALYSIS-Salafis sense best is yet to come in Egypt vote

 Their role will also hinge on the system of government that emerges from a transitional period steered by the army generals who took over from Mubarak.
 The military has been silent on the election result, urging Egyptians to vote but not taking sides.

 Though official results give little to go on -- the final picture will not be totally clear until January -- both the Salafis and others following the count say they are doing well.

 The indications so far are heartening for Hazem Salah Abu Ismail, a Salafi planning to run for the presidency in a June election.
 He sees the results as "a map" of how young Egyptians going to the polls for the first time had voted.

 "There's no doubt this is pleasing," said the softly-spoken lawyer-and-politician with a long, grey beard, wearing a suit and tie in an interview on Egyptian television on Thursday.

-Voters had realized the Islamists' discourse was "logical and reasonable," he said, at the same time outlining a conservative view typical of the Salafis.
+Voters had realised the Islamists' discourse was "logical and reasonable", he said, at the same time outlining a conservative view typical of the Salafis.

 He said men and women should be segregated at work and displays of public affection must stop.
 There must also be a halt of the sale and production of alcohol.